devlemire/angular-3-afternoon/README.md

     * Example: Bordeaux, France
   * Add an `ng-style` to the parent `section` element:
     * Set the `background-image` to the value of `image` on the package object.
+  * Fix the `ui-sref` to include a country parameter that equals the package's country.

 <details>